 Wind turbines are a striking sight, there is no escaping the fact that they are increasingly in demand to generate renewable power.
 Producing enormous components such as the bearings presents new engineering challenges, which KMT Lidköping have solved very successfully.

-Based in the town of Lidköping in the centre of Sweden, its new hard-turning VTG4000 (Vertical Turning Grinding) machine uses a combination of Renishaw SiGNUM optical linear and angle encoders to achieve the accuracy required, and robust Renishaw magnetic encoders on the exposed axes of the cutting heads.
+Based in the town of Lidköping in the centre of Sweden, its new hard-turning VTG4000 (Vertical Turning Grinding) machine uses a combination of Renishaw SiGNUM optical linear and angle encoders (legacy products) to achieve the accuracy required, and robust Renishaw magnetic encoders on the exposed axes of the cutting heads.